enthought/pyql/docs/source/getting_started.rst

 The SWIG wrappers provide a very good coverage of the library but have a number of pain points:

- * few Pythonic optimisation in the syntax: the python code for invoking QuantLib functions looks like the C++ version
+* Few Pythonic optimisation in the syntax: the python code for invoking QuantLib functions looks like the C++ version;
- * no docstring or function signature are available on the Python side
+* No docstring or function signature are available on the Python side;
- * the debugging is complex, and any customization of the wrapper involves complex programming
+* The debugging is complex, and any customization of the wrapper involves complex programming;
- * the build process is monolithic: any change to the wrapper requires the recompilation of the entire project.
+* The build process is monolithic: any change to the wrapper requires the recompilation of the entire project;
- * complete loss of the C++ code organisation with a flat namespace in Python
+* Complete loss of the C++ code organisation with a flat namespace in Python;
- * SWIG typemaps development is not that fun
+* SWIG typemaps development is not that fun.

 For those reasons, and to have the ability to expose some of the QuantLib internals that could be very useful on the Python side, we